Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Heuristic Algorithms and Design Properties

-The goal of the heuristic algorithm is to find the set $\hat{T}^*$, which is obviously challenging computationally.
-The algorithms proposed in this paper aim at achieving one of two different goals: (1) efficiently finding an approximation of $\hat{T}^*$ that satisfies the correct rejection property or correct adoption property, or (2) rapidly finding an approximation to $\mathbf{z}^*$ regardless of these properties.
+The goal of the heuristic algorithms is to find the set $\hat{T}^*$, which is computationally challenging to obtain.
+Thus, the proposed algorithms aim at achieving one of two different goals: (1) efficiently finding an approximation of $\hat{T}^*$ that satisfies the {\sc Correct Rejection} property or {\sc Correct Adoption} property, or (2) rapidly finding an approximation to $\mathbf{z}^*$ regardless of these properties.
 The rest of this section is organized as follows.
-Section \ref{subsect:shared_feat_and_notations} presents common concepts and notations for the heuristic algorithms.
-Section \ref{subsect:trip_based_algs} and \ref{subsect:arc_based_algs} describe the trip-based iterative algorithms and arc-based iterative algorithms, respectively.
-The discussion of the two properties is also presented throughout Section \ref{subsect:trip_based_algs} and \ref{subsect:arc_based_algs} as the iterative algorithms are introduced.
+Section~\ref{subsect:common_concepts} introduces key concepts for evaluating the designs found by the heuristic algorithms.
+Sections \ref{subsect:trip_based_algs}~and~\ref{subsect:arc_based_algs} describe the trip-based iterative algorithms and arc-based iterative algorithms, respectively.
+The discussion of the two properties is also presented throughout Sections~\ref{subsect:trip_based_algs}~and~\ref{subsect:arc_based_algs} as the iterative algorithms are introduced.